basho/riak_crdt_cookbook/counters/README.md

 ### Loading our module into Riak

-> Note: In a production setting, you'd alter each node's configuration, and then restart each node, to load more code.
+> Note: In a production setting, you'd alter each node's configuration in "app.config", and then restart each node, to load more code.
 We're going to cheat, to save time.

-Next Up, we need to edit some of your riak cluster's configuration, via "app.config".
-First, get yourself in a shell in the master riak checkout you made earlier.
+Next Up, attach a console to the cluster by running `dev/dev1/bin/riak attach` in the root of your Riak master checkout that you made earlier.

-Now, attach a console to the cluster by running `dev/dev1/bin/riak attach`.
 From now on, the commands will be executed in the Erlang Shell.

 So, at the Erlang Shell, enter everything after the `>`, not forgetting the `.` at the end which is obligatory: